-If I were Head of Machine Learning R&D at a multinational corporation, my “corporate context” may feature one central R&D unit (which is where I live), and several business units.
+If I were Head of Machine Learning R&D at a multinational corporation, my “corporate context” may feature one central R&D unit (= my unit), and several business units.
 Let’s assume these business units are Robotics, Energy Generation and Distribution, Transport and Logistics, and Manufacturing.
 In addition, given that everything now depends on network, software, etc., Cyber Security is the elephant in the room.
 That is, it does not live in its own business unit, but it lurks in the background of all other BUs.
 Given all this context, how could I go about prioritizing R&D topics?
 And who should do what?
 What should be in corporate R&D vs. in business units?

 As Head of ML R&D, I may do some machine learning research without any application in mind.
 But I would probably spend the bulk of my time in the context of some application.
 For example, I may consider developing new ML methods for robotics (such as learning how to grasp things).
 For energy distribution, such as how weather influences energy load across my grid, given that some power generation methods depend on weatherare weather dependent.
 Or for cyber security (such as how to distinguish good from bad activity in my networks).
 Almost certainly, I will not have the resources to simply do everything I or my team members would like to do.
 I will have to prioritize.

 I will prioritize such that I only take on those topics that can not be addressed by a business unit directly.
 This includes (1) topics that do not (yet) have an immediate business case, and (2) topics that are relevant across business units.
 All other topics, I will delegate to business units.
 So I will have three buckets: